MohammadAsadolahi/Reinforcement-Learning-solving-a-simple-4by4-Gridworld-using-Qlearning-in-python/README.md

 WRITTEN BY MOHAMMAD ASADOLAHI
 Mohammad.E.Asadolahi@gmail.com
 https://github.com/mohammadAsadolahi
-**!!!! its not deep Q-learning!!! for deep Q-learning version search my github repo**
+**!!!! its not Deep Q-learning implementation!!! for Deep Q-learning version search my github repo**
 this program is using Reinfrocement learning to solve a 4*4 gridworld like frozen lake enviroment in open ai gym
 the method used is policy iteration whitch is one of fundamental manners of Dynamic Programing